 Father’s Day Activities and Resources

 The Bible is very clear about the need to honor and respect our earthly fathers and Father’s Day is an excellent time to remind children of God’s expectation in this regard.
-It’s also a great time to remind dads of their spiritual responsibilities.
-While Father’s Day is not a biblical event, parents and teachers will want to encourage kids to find appropriate ways to express their love and respect to their dads.
+It’s also a great time to remind dads of their important spiritual responsibilities before God.
+While Father’s Day is not a “biblical” event, parents and teachers will want to encourage kids to find appropriate ways to express their love and respect to their dads during this season.
 The list of free, printable Father’s Day activities below can help you reinforce this important expectation with children.